 If you’re looking for really good Paleo Chocolate Chip Cookies, look no further than these beauties from Texanerin Baking.
 You could probably replace the coconut sugar with your favourite low carb sweetener.

-My best low carb, gluten-free chocolate chip cookie recipe yet!
+My best low carb chocolate chip cookie recipe yet!
 Slightly crispy, slightly chewy, these keto cookies are sure to satisfy that sweet tooth.

 - 1 1/4 cups almond flour